gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Customization guide.md

 The multi-page feature allows the SDK to capture documents with multiple pages.

-To enable this simply pass `true` to `GiniConfiguration.shared.multipageEnabled`.
+To enable this feature simply pass `true` to `GiniConfiguration.shared.multipageEnabled`.

 ### Camera